Azure/azure-functions-sql-extension/README.md

 - Navigate back to your HttpTrigger file.
 We can ignore the 'Run' warning for now.
 - Open the local.settings.json file, and in the brackets for "Values," verify there is a 'SqlConnectionString.'
 If not, add it.
 - Hit 'F5' to run your code.
-Both an HttpTrigger and SQLBinding will run.
+This will start up the Functions Host with a local HTTP Trigger and SQL Input Binding.
 - Click the link that appears in your terminal.
-If you get a 'HTTP ERROR 500' message, replace the browser url after the last '/' with 1.
-This is the id of the employee to be outputted.
-The url should look like 'localhost:7071/api/employees/1'
+Your url should be 'localhost:7071/api/employees/1.'
+The '1' at the end of the url is the parameters passed through your input binding which, in this tutorial, is the employeeID.
 - You should see your database output in the browser window.
 - Congratulations!
 You have successfully created your first SQL input binding!
 Checkout [Input Binding Samples](#Input-Binding-Samples) for more information on how to use it and explore on your own!